rubyfu/RubyFu/module_0x1__basic_ruby_kungfu/extraction.md

 # Extraction
 String extraction is one of the main tasks that all programmers need.
-Sometimes it's getting harder because we didn't get an easy string presentation to extract useful data/information.
+Sometimes it's getting even harder because we didn't get an easy string presentation to extract useful data/information.
 Here some,

 ## Extracting Network Strings